Travinkel/belsign-photo-doc/docs/project/improvement-progress.md

 - Improved input validation with trimming of whitespace

 ### OrderNumber Value Object Improvements
-- Added comprehensive class-level documentation explaining the purpose and format of order numbers
+- Added comprehensive class-level documentation explaining the purpose and format of orderAggregate numbers
 - Enhanced the regex pattern to capture component groups for easier extraction
 - Implemented a factory method `of()` to create OrderNumber instances from component parts:
   - Department code (1-2 digits)
   - Year (2 digits)
   - Customer code (6 digits)
   - Sequential number (8 digits)
-- Added getter methods for each component of the order number:
+- Added getter methods for each component of the orderAggregate number:
   - `getDepartmentCode()`
   - `getYear()`
   - `getCustomerCode()`